Excess in a Rental Car

 What is excess in a rental car?

 Every rental car comes with an excess amount.
 This is the amount that you would need to pay if any damage or theft were to happen to your vehicle when in your possession.
 Although car rental companies have their own insurance, there is an amount that is the customer's responsibility.
 We call this the excess.
 If anything were to happen to your car rental, you would then be required to pay up to the excess amount.
-Depending on the car rental company, the type of car and the pick-up location will determine this cost.
-Keep in mind that local fees and charges are added onto your excess amount including a Premium Location Surcharge.

 Rental Vehicle Excess is also known as a Damage Liability Fee, Accident Damage Excess or a Damage Recovery Fee.
-Each of these refer to the same thing being the customer's financial liability of the car hire.
+Each of these refers to the same thing being the customer's financial liability of the car hire.
 Although car rental companies have their own insurance for their cars, there is a gap that the customer is liable for.

 How much is the excess?

-Make sure to check the suppliers terms and conditions here for more information.
+Make sure to check the supplier's terms and conditions here for more information.

 Read more about how much your excess may be here.

 To put it simply, Rental Vehicle Excess Insurance is what can cover your hire car if damage or theft were to occur.
 If the car is stolen or damaged, Rental Vehicle Excess Insurance is there to help you.
 By doing this, you will have the piece of mind that you will not be charged thousands of dollars for the car rental.
 Our partner Hiccup Insurance offers policies that cover you if your vehicle is stolen and for a lot of causes of damage that excess reduction products commonly exclude.
-This product is independent to car rental companies, so your journey will still be covered if you decide to rent a car with an alternate provider on the same dates.
+This product is independent of car rental companies, so your journey will still be covered if you decide to rent a car with an alternate provider on the same dates.
 You can lodge a claim for reimbursement for any out of pocket damage expenses charged to your credit card up to your level of cover.